 - H.R.
 5594 (107th): To amend the Federal Food, Drug, and Cosmetic Act to require labeling ...

 - H.R.
 5515 (107th): Court Services and Offender Supervision Agency Interstate Supervision Act of 2002

 - H.R.
 5353 (107th): Military Physician Equity Act of 2002

 - H.R.
 5337 (107th): Agricultural Extended Retirement Credit Act of 2002

 View All » (including bills from previous years)

-From Jan 1987 to Nov 2002, Morella missed 267 of 8,632 roll call votes, which is 3.1%.
-This is worse than the median of 2.8% among the lifetime records of representatives serving in Nov 2002.
+From Jan 1987 to Nov 2002, Morella missed 269 of 8,634 roll call votes, which is 3.1%.
+This is on par with the median of 2.8% among the lifetime records of representatives serving in Nov 2002.
 The chart below reports missed votes over time.